airtai/faststream-gen/README.md

     │                                   [default: None]                            │
     ╰──────────────────────────────────────────────────────────────────────────────╯
     ╭─ Options ────────────────────────────────────────────────────────────────────╮
-    │ --input_file          -i      TEXT  The path to the file with the app        │ │                                     desription.
-This path should be relative │ │                                     to the current working directory.        │ │                                     If the app description is passed via     │ │                                     both a --input_file and a command line   │ │                                     argument, the description from the       │ │                                     command line will be used to create the  │ │                                     application.                             │
+    │ --input_file          -i      TEXT                   The path to the file    │ │                                                      with the app            │
+    │                                                      desription.
+This path   │
+    │                                                      should be relative to   │
+    │                                                      the current working     │
+    │                                                      directory.              │
+    │                                                      If the app description  │
+    │                                                      is passed via both a    │ │                                                      --input_file and a      │
+    │                                                      command line argument,  │
+    │                                                      the description from    │
+    │                                                      the command line will   │
+    │                                                      be used to create the   │ │                                                      application.            │
     │                                                      [default: None]         │
-    │ --output_path         -o      TEXT  The path to the output directory where   │ │                                     the generated files will be saved.
-This  │ │                                     path should be relative to the current   │ │                                     working directory.                       │
+    │ --output_path         -o      TEXT                   The path to the output  │ │                                                      directory where the     │
+    │                                                      generated project files │
+    │                                                      will be saved.
+This     │
+    │                                                      path should be relative │
+    │                                                      to the current working  │
+    │                                                      directory.              │
+    │                                                      [default: .]            │
+    │ --model               -m      [gpt-3.5-turbo-16k|gp  The OpenAI model that   │
+    │                               t-4]                   will be used to create  │
+    │                                                      the FastStream project. │
+    │                                                      For better results, we  │
+    │                                                      recommend using         │
+    │                                                      'gpt-4'.                │
-    │                                     [default: ./faststream-gen]              │
+    │                                                      [default: gpt-4]        │
-    │ --verbose             -v            Enable verbose logging by setting the    │ │                                     logger level to INFO.                    │
+    │ --verbose             -v                             Enable verbose logging  │ │                                                      by setting the logger   │
+    │                                                      level to INFO.          │
+    │ --dev                 -d                             Save the intermediate   │ │                                                      faststream-gen files    │
+    │                                                      within the output_path. │
-    │ --install-completion                Install completion for the current       │ │                                     shell.                                   │
+    │ --install-completion                                 Install completion for  │
+    │                                                      the current shell.      │
-    │ --show-completion                   Show completion for the current shell,   │ │                                     to copy it or customize the              │ │                                     installation.                            │
+    │ --show-completion                                    Show completion for the │ │                                                      current shell, to copy  │
+    │                                                      it or customize the     │
+    │                                                      installation.           │
-    │ --help                              Show this message and exit.              │ ╰──────────────────────────────────────────────────────────────────────────────╯
+    │ --help                                               Show this message and   │ │                                                      exit.                   │
+    ╰──────────────────────────────────────────────────────────────────────────────╯

 ## How to use